StringEpsilon/fbJson/README.md

 1) Bring the whole thing into a usable form.

-1a) Add type-information to the items.

 1b) Have a jsonDocument for the root nodes and jsonItems for everything beneath.

 1c) Neat way to access children and values

-2) Fix issues with objects in arrays / rethink how arrays are stored.
+2) Make arrays useable again

 3) Fix style and naming.